swisspost/container_day_ict_campus/advanced/webserver-ha/README.md

 ## Step 3 - Start a loadbalancer

-Now you might notice that we haven't exposed any ports on these containers to the host.
-This is because we can't map all of them to port 8080 as port 8080 is unique.
+Now you might noticed that we haven't exposed any ports on these containers to the host.
+This is because we can't map all of them to port `8080` as port `8080` is unique.
 Of course we could map them to different ports, but then we would have three different URLs.
-To distribute the traffic now and expose the service securly we are using a reserve_proxy or depending on the layer also called loadbalancer.
+To distribute the traffic now and expose the service securly we are using a reserve proxy or depending on the layer also called loadbalancer.

 If you want to know more about reserve proxies, checkout [this explanation](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/).

-We are using [caddy](https://caddyserver.com/) here as reserve proxy since the author of this exercise prefers caddy over nginx or apache, which are both reverse proxies too.
+We are using [caddy](https://caddyserver.com/) here as reserve proxy since the author of this exercise prefers caddy over nginx or apache, which can both function as reverse proxies too.
 The config for the reserve proxy is already written, see the [Caddyfile](./Caddyfile) if you are interested.

 Now to start the caddy as reverse proxy, run a new container with: